Havana standard city tour

 Havana’s Boardwalk

-Havana’s boardwalk, or Malecón, was conceived in the late 19th century as part of a larger urban development project aimed at modernizing the city.
+Havana’s boardwalk, or Malecón.
 The initial construction began in 1901 under the direction of the Cuban architect and engineer, Francisco de Paula de la Torre.
-The project was designed to provide a protective seawall against the crashing waves of the Caribbean while also creating a scenic promenade for leisurely strolls.
-Over the years, the Malecón underwent several expansions and renovations, evolving into the vibrant esplanade it is today.
+The project was designed to provide a protective seawall against the crashing waves of the Caribbean, while also creating a scenic promenade for leisurely strolls.
+Over the years, the Malecón underwent several expansions and renovations.
+The Malecón officially opened in 1921 and quickly became a central feature of Havana’s social life.
+It went through a major renovation during 1952.

 Included